 Complete Blood Count (CBC) with Differential.
 This test is used to measure the number of red blood cells, white blood cells and platelets in a sample of blood.
-It also measures the amount of hemoglobin (a protein in red blood cells that carries oxygen) in the red blood cells and the percentage of red blood cells in the sample.
-The CBC should include a differential, which measures the different types of white blood cells in the sample.
+It also measures the amount of hemoglobin (a protein that carries oxygen) found in the red blood cells, and the percentage of red blood cells in the sample.
+The CBC should include a "differential," which measures the different types of white blood cells in the sample.
 People with CML often have:

-- An increased white blood cell count, often to a very high level - A decreased red blood cell count - An increased or decreased platelet count, depending on the severity of the disease
+- An increased white blood cell count, often a very high level - A decreased red blood cell count. - An increased or decreased platelet count, depending on the severity of the disease